SquareAndCompass-2/pip-services-docs/content/en/v4/toolkit_api/node/http/_index.md

 - [**Auth**](auth) - authentication and authorization components
 - [**Build**](build) - HTTP service factory
 - [**Clients**](clients) - mechanisms for retrieving connection settings from the microservice’s configuration and providing clients and services with these settings
-- [**Services**](controllers) - basic implementation of services for connecting via the HTTP/REST protocol and using the Commandable pattern over HTTP
+- [**Controllers**](controllers) - basic implementation of controllers for connecting via the HTTP/REST protocol and using the Commandable pattern over HTTP